No products in the cart.

 In the left half, although well exposed, it all lacks a little detail.
 This is because the camera has had to work very hard to capture as much information as possible.
 As a result, you have a very average picture.
 With HDR applied in the right half, you can easily see much more detail.
 The effect is overdone here, to illustrate the point, but shows what detail is available.

 Your camera app may have 3 settings for HDR, On, Off and Auto.
 In all honesty, we’re really not sure what Auto does, apart from extend the time it takes to take a picture.
-Our advice is to turn it off until you need it.
+This tip will help you take better smartphone pictures but our advice is to turn it off until you need it.

 In most apps, burst is turned on by default.
-If you keep your finger on the shutter button, it will keep taking pictures until you lift your finger.
+If you keep your finger on the shutter button, it will keep taking pictures until you lift your finger off you smartphone.
 If you’re wondering why this might be useful, in most cases, it isn’t.
 But, if you are taking pictures of your kids doing something, or a sports event, or even just trying to get a group photo without someone blinking, burst mode is ideal.